 • Create a task

 You can add more than one action to the same automation.
+Actions can be inserted before, between, or after existing actions, and removed when they are no longer needed.
 For example, one new contact-form submission can send a confirmation email and create a follow-up task for the sales team.

 Open automations from the database